Unidata/netcdf/NUG/guide.md

 the challenge of implementing netCDF-4/HDF5 format without compromising performance.

-\section creating_self Creating Self-Describing Data conforming to Conventions
+\section nug_creating_self Creating Self-Describing Data conforming to Conventions

 The mere use of netCDF is not sufficient to make data "self-describing" and meaningful to both humans and machines.
 The